pavelkrejci/ClipSon/README.md

 - Ensure your Nextcloud instance is accessible via WebDAV.
 ### Nextcloud credentials and WebDAV URL configuration
 - Edit the `config.json` file to set your Nextcloud WebDAV URL, username, and password.
+**Note:** For multi-device synchronization, ensure all ClipSon instances use the same Nextcloud account and remote folder configuration.

 ### Application Configuration
 - The `config.json` file contains application level tweaks: